Illegal configuration-file syntax in META-INF/services/javax.xml.xpath.XPathFactory

 In Saxon 9.6, we will drop these files entirely, so the Saxon XPath processor will no longer be picked up by a JAXP factory search.

-#6 Updated by Wolfgang Hoschek about 6 years ago
+#6 Updated by Wolfgang Hoschek over 6 years ago

 Michael Kay wrote: